-How is Work divided by time the same as Force times velocity?
+How is Work divided by time the same as Force multiplied by velocity?

 Check out the image below.

-From the formula, it is evident, that for Power Training you don’t only have to lift a certain weight, you also need to lift that weight as fast as possible.
+From the formula, it is evident, that to perform Power Training effectively you don’t only have to lift a certain weight, you also need to lift that weight as fast as possible.

 How to do Power Training correctly